confluentinc/ksql/docs/examples.md

 ### Avro format and Schema Registry Integration

-KSQL can read from and write into kafka topics with avro format for the message values where the avro schemas are managed by the Schema Registry service.
+KSQL can read from and write into kafka topics with avro format for the message values where the avro schemas are managed by the Confluent Schema Registry service.
 To read message values that are in avro format KSQL will automatically fetch the avro schema from the Schema Registry service and reads the message.
 When writing messages into the sink topics, KSQL will register the avro schema of the message value into the Schema Registry service.

 Note that KSQL considers the message keys in kafka topics are in STRING format and regardless of the format that the message key has, KSQL will read it as a String.
 Therefore, KSQL will ignore any schema on the message key in kafka topics with avro format.

- In order to use Schema Regirsty in KSQL you need to provide the url for the Schema Registry service to the KSQL engine.
+ In order to use the Schema Registry in KSQL you need to provide the url for the Schema Registry service to the KSQL engine.
 You can do this by setting the `ksql.schema.registry.url` property in the properties file that you use to start the KSQL engine.
 Here is an example: